 #AHGRANT to follow grant recipients and their projects.

-Awards range from providing much needed general operating funds to large and small organizations, to seed money for innovative individual projects.
+Awards range from providing project support to large and small organizations, to seed money for collaborations and innovative individual projects.

 Examples of grant recipients include: